Connect with others who understand.

 Update Your Neurologist

 If you vomit after taking your medication, contact your neurologist right away to get advice on what to do.
-While it’s clear that you don’t necessarily want to take a double dose, you also don’t want to miss a dose of your epilepsy treatment because that could cause you to have a seizure.
+You don’t necessarily want to take a double dose.
+You also don’t want to miss a dose of your epilepsy treatment and end up having a seizure.
+However, the risk of seizure is usually low if you only missed one dose.

-Your neurologist will take the following factors into account when evaluating whether you should retake your medications right away or wait until the next dose.
+Your neurologist will take the following factors into account before deciding when you should take your next dose.

 For instance, your neurologist will consider the medication’s half-life.
 This is the time it takes your body to eliminate half of the medication from your system.
-Because many AEDs need to stay at the same level in your body, your doctor will use information about the medication’s half-life to determine whether you can forgo another dose of medication after vomiting.
+Many anti-seizure drugs need to stay at a consistent level in your bloodstream.
+Your doctor will use information about the medication’s half-life to predict if your levels are high enough to skip taking the extra dose.

 What Is Your Dosing Schedule and Formulation?

-Each person with epilepsy will take their AED on a different schedule and may even take a different formulation of the drug.
-For instance, one person may take an immediate-release formulation medication four times a day, while another may take a sustained-release formulation once a day that’s expected to slowly release into their bloodstream and reach sustained levels until the next day.
+Each person with epilepsy will take their anti-seizure drugs on a different schedule.
+Some also take a different formulation of the drug.
+For instance, one person may take an immediate-release formulation medication four times a day.
+Another may take a sustained-release formulation once a day.
+Slower-releasing formulations keep blood levels of the drug higher for longer, so you don’t need to take them as often.

-How Long After Taking the AED Did You Vomit?
+How Long After Taking the Anti-Seizure Drug Did You Vomit?

-Your doctor will be particularly interested in learning how much time passed between taking the antiepileptic drug and when you vomited.
-If you were able to see your medication in your vomit, let your physician know because it may guide their decision on whether you should retake it.
-If not, provide them with an estimate of the time that passed between taking your medication and the vomiting episode.
+Your doctor will be particularly interested in learning how much time passed between taking the anti-seizure medication and when you vomited.
+If you were able to see your medication in your vomit, let your physician know.
+This information can help them decide whether you should retake it.
+Either way, you should try to remember when you took your last dose of medication and when you got sick.

-If you threw up within a few minutes of taking the medication, your health care provider may advise you to take another dose.
-But if an hour or more has passed, the neurologist may ask you to wait until your next scheduled dose before taking the medication again.
-However, this is just a general guide and every case is different, so always get specific advice from your neurology team.
+If you threw up within a few minutes of taking the medication, your healthcare provider may advise you to take another dose.
+But if an hour or more has passed, the neurologist may ask you to wait until your next scheduled dose.
+However, this is just a general guide.
+Every case is different, so always get specific advice from your neurology team.

-You may vomit up your AEDs on occasion due to stomach upset, motion sickness, or other common reasons.
+You may vomit up your anti-seizure drugs on occasion due to stomach upset, motion sickness, or other common reasons.
 But if vomiting becomes more frequent, it’s a good idea to investigate what may be causing it.
-This will not only help you improve your quality of life but can also help reduce the chances of throwing up your medication.
+This won’t only help you improve your quality of life but can also help reduce the chances of throwing up your medication.

-Unfortunately, nausea is a common side effect of many AEDs.
-One study found that nearly 34 percent of participants experienced nausea from taking their antiepileptic medications.
+Unfortunately, nausea is a common side effect of many anti-seizure drugs.
 Nausea may progress to vomiting, particularly when your body is just getting used to a new medication.

-If you experience nausea or vomiting from your AED, ask your doctor how to manage this side effect.
+If you experience nausea or vomiting from your anti-seizure drugs, ask your doctor how to manage this side effect.

 In other cases, viral infections may cause vomiting.
-Even though these are typically short-lived, they may be seizure triggers in some people, so it’s important to call your doctor right away if you have a virus.
+Even though these are typically short-lived, they may be seizure triggers in some people.
+It’s important to call your doctor right away if you have a virus.
 They may prescribe medication to help curb vomiting episodes.
-This can help you potentially avoid seizure activity and help you to keep your medication down.
+This can help you potentially avoid seizure activity and help you keep your medication down.

 Get medical advice from your neurologist about nausea control methods that won’t interfere with your epilepsy treatment regimen.
-At-home solutions may include:
+You may want to:

 • Adjust your diet.
-Don’t eat heavy, fried foods and add clear liquids and bland options.
+Don’t eat heavy, fried foods.
+Add clear liquids and bland options.

 • Consume food and drinks more slowly.